 In this passage, Sunzi clarifies the notion from chapter four, regarding unerring victories, by tethering them to strategic advantage.
 Strategic advantage is a matter of leveraging information through proper knowledge; a feat which uses the already present properties of objects (internal and external), and creates a beneficial position with respect to the opponent.

-All this seems a bit too easy, especially in regards to CS.
+All this seems a bit too easy, especially in regards to InfoSec.
 However, it bears repeating that Sunzi is here focused on the basics, and reiteration of earlier lessons.
-The key CS takeaway of chapter five is that proper information, along with the proper knowledge, must be leveraged into a strategic advantage.
+The key takeaway of chapter five is that proper information, along with the proper knowledge, must be leveraged into a strategic advantage.
 This advantage does not force the issue.
 Instead, it uses the elements already present within one’s forces and without, to create a situation that can be used to one’s advantage, and whose natural outcome is the source of victory.

 Similarly, security cannot be forced, it must be cultivated.
 Security is attained and maintained by shih, not by brute force.
 Hence, one should leverage their resources fully to attain shih: best personnel, best tools, best intelligence, etc. allowing for the creation of the advantage.
 This is made possible not by money, but by full use of all resources at one’s disposal.
 Simply throwing money at the problem does not solve it.
 The resources do, however, create space and incentive to cultivate the advantage, as well as deferment to expertise on how best to use it.

 Here lies an important point, that is often overlooked.
 It is not enough to simply buy the tools, hire the personnel, or collect the information.
-Unless the strategic goal of cultivating shih is the explicit aim of the CS lead, and they can effectively organize and manage the team to focus all their efforts on this aim, and their advice is heeded, all the money in the world is insufficient to provide even a modicum of security.
+Unless the strategic goal of cultivating shih is the explicit aim of the InfoSec team lead, and they can effectively organize and manage the team to focus all their efforts on this aim, and their advice is heeded, all the money in the world is insufficient to provide even a modicum of security.

 Sun Tzu.
 Pg.
 85.